SoniaisMad/LinuxUpskillChallenge/README.md

 - **Day 16** : Archiving and compressing: Understanding and using tar and gzip
 - **Day 17** : Build from the source: Installing from source.
 Discussion, using wget to get a tarball, tar to extract and then configure, make and install.
 Discussion of security, maintenance issues.
 - **Day 18** : Log rotation: Log management and rotation, logrotate
+- **Day 19** :  Inodes, symlinks and other shortcuts: Inodes, hard links symlinks and stat